microsoft/PowerToys/doc/devdocs/modules/launcher/plugins/system.md

 ## Optional plugin settings

-We have the following settings that the user can configure to cahnge the behavior o fthe plugin:
+We have the following settings that the user can configure to change the behavior of the plugin:

 | Key | Default value | Name/Description |
 |--------------|-----------|------------|